Closing Date: 12th July, 2026

 - Provide legal interpretation, guidance, and counsel to DCY leadership and program staff on matters affecting agency operations and assigned program areas.

-- Serve as DCY's legal liaison with the Ohio Attorney General's Office.
+- Serve as DCY's legal liaison with the Ohio Attorney General's Office and other outside entities.

 - Represent DCY in legal proceedings, hearings, and related processes.